microsoft/perfview/documentation/OpenSourceGitWorkflow.md

 At this point you should have a local clone of your personal read-write fork of the main repository.
 However this is a FULLY INDEPENDENT clone which will NEVER SEE ANY UPDATES from the main repository unless you explicitly integrate (merge) them.
 To make easy to do this updating, it is good to create an alias for the original master repository.
-Here we show you how to do that in Visual Studio 2015.
+Here we show you how to do that in Visual Studio.

   1. Click on the View -> Team Explorer menu item
   2. Click on the top bolded header (may say 'Home' or 'Changes', ...) and right click on 'Settings'